flame/blis/docs/KernelsHowTo.md

      );
 ```

 where `<suffix>` is implementation-dependent.
+(Recall that the precise `<suffix>` associated with the microkernel along with the rest of the function name doesn't matter if you are querying the function address from the context.
+See section on [calling kernels](KernelsHowTo.md#calling-kernels) for details.)
 The following (more portable) wrappers are also defined:

 ```c
 void bli_?trsm_l_ukernel